 The combined Use Table showed that each industry consumes a certain mix of products in order to produce its output, and that each product is sold to a variety of domestic industries and final markets.
 For the analysis of industry linkages and economic impacts, it is more meaningful to represent the Use Table in industry by industry (IxI) form or product by product (PxP) form.

-Aggregate Industry by Industry domestic flows Table 2016 (basic prices), £millions
+Aggregate Industry by Industry Table 2018 (basic prices), £millions

 A copy of this table can be found in the latest tables.

 Note: The following uses the Industry by Industry (IxI) Table for the examples of use.
 However, a Product by Product Table could be used in the same way.